Includes Day Trip excursion to Dive the Great Barrier Reef

 Enjoy touring through the scenic regions to Hunter Valley, wine tasting at boutique wineries, a gourmet lunch experience, cheese, olive oil and chocolate tasting then sit back and snooze on the way home!

 Your informative and knowledgeable guide will collect you from your Sydney hotel.
-Departing from the city, we travel north over the Sydney Harbour Bridge via the Gore Hill Freeway to join the Pacific Highway and then the F3 freeway.
-We will travel directly to the Hunter Valley, which is nestled in the lee of the Great Dividing Range.
-Enroute we will stop for a short restroom visit.
+Departing from the city, travel north over the Sydney Harbour Bridge via the Gore Hill Freeway to join the Pacific Highway and then the F3 freeway.

-From here we continue onto Leogate Estate.
+From here, continue onto Leogate Estate.
 This opulent cellar door is the perfect place to enjoy that unique taste which only the Hunter Valley and their award-winning wines can provide.
 All wines produced from the great vines of one of the most highly regarded vineyards in Australia.
-Here we will enjoy a selection of cheeses to accompany the wine tasting, followed by a tour of the onsite winery to learn of the wine making process.
+Here you will enjoy a selection of cheeses to accompany the wine tasting, followed by a tour of the onsite winery to learn of the wine making process.

-After lunch we travel to Keith Tulloch Winery.
+After lunch, travel to Keith Tulloch Winery.
 This small completely family owned winery and vineyard produces wines that express the unique terrain and climate from the ancient soils of the Brokenback Range.
-Here we will enjoy a unique wine tasting experience in collaboration with artisan chocolatier “Cocoa Nib”.
-You will sample five handmade praline chocolates, matched to the wineries current release wine – a sensational way to conclude our day in the Hunter Valley Wine Region.
+Here you will enjoy a unique wine tasting experience in collaboration with artisan chocolatier “Cocoa Nib”.
+You will sample five handmade praline chocolates, matched to the wineries current release wine – a sensational way to conclude your day in the Hunter Valley Wine Region.

 This is a specialized small group tour with a maximum group size of 17 passengers.
 Minimum of 2 guests required for tour departure.